Cooking Gorgeous

 • It freezes beautifully.
 You can keep the leftovers in the freezer for up to 3 months.

-How to Make Bazlama (Turkish Flatbread)?
+How to Make Bazlama (Turkish Flatbread) Recipe

-Combine the yeast, sugar, and warm water into a bowl, and stir well.
-Let the yeast activate for 5-10 minutes until the mixture is foamy and bubbly.
-Whisk in the yoghurt, then add ¾ of the flour along with the salt.
+Whisk in the yogurt, and add the flour and salt.
 Mix all together to form a dough.
-Gradually add the remaining flour until you get the right consistency.
-Knead it for few minutes until you get a soft and slightly sticky dough.
+Knead it for a few minutes until you get a soft and slightly sticky dough.

 Shape the Bazlama